‘Teen Mom OG’s Amber Portwood’s Fiance, Matt Baier, Throws Shade At Assault Rumors

 — Amber Porkwood (@AmberLPorkwood) April 19, 2017

 Last week, an anonymous Twitter account released alleged messages between Matt Baier and another party, who he was supposedly having an affair with.
-Matt supposedly stated that he wanted to be with the recipient of the text message, but that he couldn’t due to his engagement with Amber Portwood.
+Matt supposedly stated that he wanted to be with the recipient of the text message, but he couldn’t due to his engagement with Amber Portwood.
 The texts, however, do not reveal a name at the top, which means the whole fiasco could be staged for money or attention.

 But the pair’s relationship has been rocky for a number of years.
 In the Teen Mom OG extended preview, Amber broke down and told a producer that she could “love someone and want to spend the rest of her life with them, but not trust them” She also appeared to want to be anywhere but where she was when trying on her new wedding dress.